 Now that old ticket can become a serious problem.
 The officer might see that you never responded to the ticket and that could mean there’s a warrant out for your arrest or that your license was suspended and you didn’t even know it.

 The best course of action when facing a traffic offense – whether it’s from yesterday or 20 years ago – is to hire a traffic defense attorney to fight the ticket so it doesn’t become a blemish on your record.
+You can take action on tickets that go as far back as 30 years.

-How Louisiana moving violations work?
+How do Louisiana moving violations work?

 Louisiana is somewhat of an anomaly in that it doesn’t use a point system to track moving violations.
 That can lull some residents into a false sense of security, thinking they don’t need to worry too much about violations on their record.